 The direct result of this is that, you are able to create a higher impression in your customers’ mind and this translates to customer retention – They will always want to swim when you make them feel good.

 There are several other customer retention tactics being applied today, they only require a creative mind and a system that supports these creative ideas to make the customers stay and bring new ones.
-Best of all, they can be applied to any kind of business, big or small and since not many businesses bother to engage with their customers, it’s easy to make your brand exceptional.
+Best of all, they can be applied to any kind of fashion business, big or small and since not many businesses bother to engage with their customers, it’s easy to make your brand exceptional.

-We would be sharing more on customer retention using rewards in the weeks to come.
+Would be sharing more on customer retention using rewards in the weeks to come.
 You can sign up here to receive the post in your email boxes.